Friday, 26 November 2021

 Engine driver's room.

-There are two galleries of this museum.
-In Gallery 1, mostly heavy mechanical devices and communication equipment is on diplay.
-A good opporunity for people having interst in mechinical engineering, espedially the old technologies.
+There are two galleries in this museum.
+In Gallery 1, mostly heavy mechanical devices and communication equipment are on display.
+It is a good opportunity for people with an interest in mechanical engineering, especially in older technologies.

 Entrance of the Gallery 1.